vivin12/knative-springboot-demo/README.md

  7. Let’s clean up everything.
 Below command will delete all the resources associated with the knative service that you created.

     `kn service delete knative-springboot`

+## Steps to create knative service using yaml files

+Skip the first 2 steps if you have already logged in and created a project in OCP.

+1. Login to your OCP cluster from terminal.
+2. Create a new project

+   `oc new-project knative-demo`

+3. Now let’s try to create the service using a yaml files.
+Let’s apply the first yaml which creates revision 1 of the app.

+  `oc apply -f service-v1.yaml`

+4. Now apply the yaml file `service-v2.yaml`which will create revision 2 and by default all of the traffic will be routed to revision 2.